napari/napari-plugin-template/README.md

 You will need to enable the [codecov](https://github.com/apps/codecov) github app for this to work.
 See [codecov installation docs](https://github.com/apps/codecov/installations/new) to install the codecov github app and give it access to your napari plugin repository.
+You may also need to set up [codecov upload without a token](https://docs.codecov.com/docs/codecov-tokens#uploading-without-a-token) for the repository, depending on the age of the organization.
+You can manage these settings by logging in to codecov and managing Settings and Repos.

 ### Set up automatic deployments